 3.)
 Rexnord Technical Services (RTS) – RTS was a high volume external mechanical test lab utilizing servo-hydraulic test equipment, controllers, and software to predict and determine the mechanical performance of new materials and products, including ultimate strength, fatigue strength, and durability and wear of components and structures.
 Highlights of project work included:

-- Worked on both internal Rexnord projects as well as large and small external clients on advanced design and development projects under non-disclosure agreements for the automotive, aerospace and off-road industries.
+- Worked on both internal Rexnord projects as well as large and small external clients on advanced design and development projects under non-disclosure agreements (NDA) for the automotive, aerospace and off-road industries.

 - Tasked with improving product and equipment designs as well as improving design and development processes through advanced design tools and methodologies.